texadactyl/diyca/README.md

 * log - Holds all of the log files which cutoff at midnight; aged to keep a maximum of 10 files
 * signer - uploaded CSRs (temporarily) and downloaded CRTs (accumulating, for the moment)

 The starting point with this project is the docs/preparation_notes.txt file.
 Just follow the instructions of this note.
-No need to directly download from this github project.

 Feel free to contact richard.elkins@gmail.com for inquiries and issues, especially if you find any bugs.
 I'll respond as soon as I can.